Four Pillars Gin Outdoor Advertisement

 The Company’s Response

-- The Company responded to the complaint by email on 9 April 2021.
-The principal points made by the Company were:
+- The Company further responded to all three complaints by email on 16 June 2021.
+The principal points by the Company were:

 Responsibility toward Minors